azerion/bluestack-sdk-android/nativead.md

 ## 5. v2.5 or above

-To avoid case where native DFP adapter fail to register view for interaction , MNG ads now limits the type of view passed to registerViewForInteraction method (it only accept Button , TextView , ImageView).
+To avoid case where native DFP adapter fails to register view for interaction , MNG ads limits the type of view passed to **registerViewForInteraction** method (it only accept Button , TextView , ImageView).

 >Note : If you want the whole native ad clickable you can use a transparent button above the native content as a workaround .